 It is important to secure the Hive metastore, so that users cannot access the names or other information about databases and tables the through the Hive client or by querying the metastore database.
-Do this by turning on Hive metastore security, using the instructions in the CDH4 Security Guide (or the CDH 5 equivalent) for securing different Hive components:
+Do this by turning on Hive metastore security, using the instructions in the CDH 4 Security Guide or the CDH 5 Security Guide for securing different Hive components:

 - Secure the Hive Metastore.

 - In addition, allow access to the metastore only from the HiveServer2 server, and then disable local access to the HiveServer2 server.

 Securing the Impala Web User Interface

 The instructions in this section presume you are familiar with the .htpasswd mechanism commonly used to password-protect pages on web servers.

 Password-protect the Impala web UI that listens on port 25000 by default.
 Set up a .htpasswd file in the $IMPALA_HOME directory, or start both the impalad and statestored daemons with the --webserver_password_file option to specify a different location (including the filename).

 This file should only be readable by the Impala process and machine administrators, because it contains (hashed) versions of passwords.
 The username / password pairs are not derived from Unix usernames, Kerberos users, or any other system.
 The domain field in the password file must match the domain supplied to Impala by the new command-line option --webserver_authentication_domain.
 The default is mydomain.com.

 Impala also supports using HTTPS for secure web traffic.
 To do so, set --webserver_certificate_file to refer to a valid .pem SSL certificate file.
 Impala will automatically start using HTTPS once the SSL certificate has been read and validated.
 A .pem file is basically a private key, followed by a signed SSL certificate; make sure to concatenate both parts when constructing the .pem file.

 If Impala cannot find or parse the .pem file, it prints an error message and quits.